 Beale Street has been officially declared “Home of the Blues” by Congress, so you know it’s the ideal place to simply wander down the street and stop in any club that catches your attention.
 You’ll be treated to a local blues show that you won’t forget.
 At Rum Boogie Cafe, Silky O’Sullivan, and, of course, B.B.
 Kings’s.

 To really make it a special Spring Break, tour Graceland Mansion to see where Elvis lived and visit the famous Jungle Room.
 This will definitely give you some photos that will stand out on Instagram amid the stream of beach party pics.

 Before you leave Memphis, don’t miss the barbecue!
 Memphis-style BBQ is distinct from other styles, and you can taste it in establishments all over town, including Leonard’s Pit Barbecue (the spot that first put coleslaw to a pulled pork sandwich).
-Also try KC’s Southern Style Rice, which puts a Chinese spin on the traditional BBQ by turning it into fried rice.
+Also try KC’s Southern Style Rice, which puts a Chinese spin on the traditional BBQ.
 Barbecue, Barbeque, BBQ.
-Spell it however you wish but before planning your trip to Memphis prepare your stomach for culinary extravaganza.
+Spell it however you wish, but before planning your trip to Memphis prepare your stomach for a culinary extravaganza.

 How to get there: Find bus or train tickets to Memphis from New Orleans and all over North America here!

 Float away for spring break with a visit to Albuquerque, the hot air ballooning capital of the world!